 Building with Imagination

 Many people might view LEGOs solely as construction projects, but those little plastic bricks can be used for so much more.
-They're perfect for everything from board games to party supplies, as well as the fun and practical purposes described above.
+They're perfect for everything from board games to party supplies to fish tank decorations, as well as the fun and practical purposes described above.
 You're limited only by your imagination and your ingenuity.